 Test Three: Reconstructing the Past Genomically

 Third-best are historical reconstructions of actual biological evolution based on genomic studies of existing species.
-To get any result one must assume that today's version and the ancient version of a given species are genetically very similar, and that gene transfer and gene loss will not obscure the remote past.
+To get any result one must assume that today's version and the ancient version of a given species are sufficiently similar, genetically, and that gene transfer and gene loss will not obscure the remote past.
 Then, if new programs are produced by the darwinian method, their precursors should be present in the genomes of today's species that are ancestral to the one posessing the full program under study.
 These precursors should exhibit a pattern of gradual construction, one or a few nucleotides at a time, as one ascends through the phylogeny of the program.
 However, if new programs are imported by cosmic ancestry, the gradual intermediate steps will not be found.
 Instead, one would observe nearly identical programs, or nothing similar, in the ancestral species (4).

 No Good: Reconstructing the Past Morphologically